Almond Butter Icon Cookies

 Granulated sugar, for rolling dough balls

 Cream butter and sugar.
 Add extract and salt.
 Add flour and mix well.
 Chill dough, but no longer than an hour if using butter (otherwise it becomes rock hard).
 Form 2-inch balls and roll in granulated sugar.
+Before stamping, brush seal lightly with vegetable oil.
 Stamp each ball with seal immediately.
 Bake at 350° 15 to 18 minutes, or until beginning to brown.
 Makes about 1½ dozen cookies.

 Bread seal face